-empty again.
+First, we use a fundamental voltage trace often found in existing literature [7, 33, 43, 51].
+The device boots with the capacitor fully charged, and computes until the capacitor is empty again.
 In the meantime, the environment provides no additional energy.
 Once the capacitor is empty, the environment provides new energy until the capacitor is full again and computation resumes.
-This specific energy provisioning pattern generates executions that are highly intermittent, namely, executions that most paradigmatically differentiate TPCs from other platforms.
-This profile is also representative of TPC applications based on wireless energy transfer [10].
+This energy provisioning pattern generates executions that are highly intermittent, namely, executions that most paradigmatically differentiate TPCs from other embedded and mainstream platforms.
+Further, this profile is representative of a staple class of TPC applications based on wireless energy transfer [10].
 With this technology, devices are quickly charged with a burst of wirelessly-transmitted energy until they boot.
 Next, the application runs until the capacitor is empty again.
 The device rests dormant until another burst of wireless energy comes in.
 We call this trace the decay trace.

-Second, we use a voltage trace collected using a monocrystalline high-efficiency solar panel [46], placed on a desk and harvesting energy from light in an indoor lab environment, as shown in Fig. 10.
+Second, we use a voltage trace collected using a mono-crystalline high-efficiency solar panel [48], placed on a desk and harvesting energy from light in an indoor lab environment, as shown in Fig. 11.
 We use an Arduino Nano [4] to log the voltage output across the load, equivalent to the resistance of an MSP430G2553 in active mode, attached to the solar panel.
 We call this trace the light trace.
 Results.
-We compare features and performance of HarvOS-instrumented code using manual energy profiling as in the original HarvOS, against using HarvOS with the energy estimates of EPIC as input, based on an MSP430G2553 running at 8MHz.
-We note that:
+By comparing the features and the performance of HarvOS-instrumented code using the manual energy profiling technique in the original HarvOS or EPIC, based on an MSP430G2553 running at 8MHz, we draw the following observations:

-- 1. Using EPIC, the number of trigger calls inserted by HarvOS in the original code reduces; - 2.
-A more accurate code instrumentation due to EPIC leads to fewer checkpointing interruptions at run-time.
+(1) Using EPIC, the number of trigger calls inserted by HarvOS in the original code reduces;